SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTT-Overview.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/03.JS-Applications-Rest-Services-&-AJAX/EN/JS-Applications-REST-Services-And-AJAX-9-http-response-status-codes-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Every response has a **status code**, from which we can know if the request is successful or not.
+Every response has a **status code**, from which we know if the request is successful or not.

 These are some of the codes: